Australia is currently at the top of the WTC points table with 136 points.

 - If the tie is still not broken, then the team with the highest runs per wicket will be ranked above.
 The runs per wicket ratio is the result of the division of the runs scored per wicket lost and runs conceded per wicket taken.

-The India National cricket team are on the top of the table after winning every match they have played as a part of the ICC World Test Championship 2019-20.
-Their first series under the Championship was against West Indies.
-India won both the matches against them quite easily and pocketed 120 points from the series.
+The India squad were on the top of the table after winning twelve matches out of 17 they have played as a part of the ICC World Test Championship 2019-21.